Pawan-Kumar-J/First-Response/Readme.md

    - Utilizes a Situation Level Model (SLM) or a Location Level Model (LLM) to generate reports estimating the resources required for effective rescue operations.

 5. **Medical Assessment:**
-   - Displays heatmaps of wounded individuals, aiding medical personnel in prioritizing treatment based on the severity of injuries.
+   - Displays images of wounded individuals, aiding medical personnel in prioritizing treatment based on the severity of injuries.

 ## Technologies Used